aws-amplify/docs/docs/guides/graphql/lambda-resolvers.md

 */
 ```

-In the above function we've used the `aruguments` property to get the values passed in as arguments to the function.
+In the above function we've used the `arguments` property to get the values passed in as arguments to the function.

 Next, create another Lambda function: